Bartallama3D/website/_products/20-tesla-uniden-r3.md

   - Non-Permanent Installation, rubber bumper prevents movement and enables easy removal for storage
   - Adjustable upward/downward pitch via the adjustable foot
   - Integrated cable clips for clean cable management down the back of your screen
-  - Printed from high temperature ABS for hot Dashboard temps
+  - Made from high temperature ABS for hot Dashboard temps
   - Simple and quick assembly (4 screws!)

 This package includes: